-Jules Angelley Attorney Bio
+Jules Elese Angelley

-Mrs. Angelley graduated with honors from the University of Texas in 1991 and earned her law degree from the University of Texas School of Law in 1995.
+Jules graduated with honors from the University of Texas in 1991 and earned her law degree from the University of Texas School of Law in 1995.
 While in law school, she had the honor of being selected as a TQ, a third-year law student responsible for teaching legal research and writing to first year students.
 She was active in moot court and mock trial competitions and was selected to serve on the Texas International Law Journal.

-Mrs. Angelley has published several articles of legal significance, including:
+Jules has published several articles of legal significance, including: